ivan-hc/AM/README.md

   `-t`, `template` This option allows you to generate a custom script: the command will offer you to choose between different models that may be vary according to the type of application you want to create/install.
 Once you choose a number, the script will download the template and rename it using the <argument> you provided, all this will be created in the "Desktop" folder of the user.
 So you just have to edit the other parameters (LAUNCHER, AM-updater, Recipes, etc ...).
   		Please, consider submitting your custom script to "AM", at https://github.com/ivan-hc/AM-application-manager/pulls.

-# What programs can be installed with AM
+# What programs can be installed
 AM installs/removes/updates/manages only standalone programs, ie those programs that can be run from a single directory in which they are contained (where `$PROGRAM` is the name of the application, AM installs them always into a dedicated folder named `/opt/$PROGRAM`).

 These programs are taken: